Slavery in ancient Greece: Slaves in Gortyn

-Debt Bondage [edit]
+Debt bondage

-Debt, especially in the agricultural field, was a very common occurrence in Ancient Greece.
+Debt, especially in the agricultural field, was a very common occurrence in ancient Greece.
 A large portion of the Greek population was composed of peasants, of varying degrees of freedom, who survived on subsistence farming.
 Thus, lending and borrowing, and consequently incurring debts, was central to peasant life.
 Peasants could incur debt for a number of reasons.
 First, given the nature of their agricultural labor, they often borrowed tools, livestock, or sowing material, and these debts could roll over to the next day.
 As soon as debts surpassed day-to-day reciprocity, it became more and more difficult for peasants to pay off their loans.
 Thus, the laborer became indebted to the owner of the land they were working on, becoming indebted to the creditor.
 Soon after, the debtor might have had to give his property, and eventually his wife, children, and ultimately himself, over to the creditor, thus becoming entirely dependent and virtually enslaved to the creditor.

 Prior to its interdiction by Solon, Athenians practiced debt enslavement: a citizen incapable of paying his debts became "enslaved" to the creditor.
 Debt bondage primarily concerned peasants known as hektēmoroi who, unable to pay their rents, worked land owned by rich landowners.
 In theory, debt bondage slaves would be liberated when their original debts were repaid.